 Approximately three miles of mulched hiking pathways wind through the estate’s hillsides, offering unmatched views of the vineyards blanketing the valley floor and the mountain ranges that envelop Napa Valley.
 Nestled away on the southern portion of the property is a Meadowood Labyrinth, designed by acclaimed Master Labyrinth designer Lars Howlett.
 The three-pool complex—including the Fitness Pool for lap swimming and aquatic classes, the Family Activities Pool, and the adults-only Cabana Pool—encompasses distinct, inviting environments that welcome everyone to while away an hour or an entire afternoon.

-The location of Meadowood is one of the greatest draws of the property—it is ideally positioned centrally to all you’d want to experience in the Napa Valley.
+The location of Meadowood is one of the greatest draws of the property—it is ideally and centrally positioned to all you’d want to experience in the Napa Valley.
 Meadowood Napa Valley is situated in its own private valley off the Silverado Trail, in the town of St. Helena, placing it ten miles from Calistoga, ten miles from Yountville, and sixteen miles from downtown Napa.
-The shops, galleries, and restaurants of St Helena are just a five-minute drive away.
+The shops, galleries, and restaurants of St. Helena are just a five-minute drive away.